Powered by MOMENTUM MEDIA

 The study also found that many of these young professionals don't anticipate a long-term future in auditing.

-Similarly, universities are recommended to ensure that accounting subjects are taught by enthusiastic and passionate educators, and that career development information and opportunities are widely available, including exposure to the professional bodies.
+Similarly, universities are recommended to ensure that accounting subjects are taught by enthusiastic and passionate educators and that career development information and opportunities are widely available.

-Given the concerns raised by young professionals in relation to long working hours and poor prospects to improve remuneration, the report also recommended that employers adjust graduates’ remuneration to align it with other commercial roles or salaries in other business divisions within public firms.
+Given the concerns raised by young professionals about long working hours and poor prospects to improve remuneration, the report also recommended that employers adjust graduates’ remuneration to align it with other commercial roles or salaries in other business divisions within public firms.

 CPA Australia president and chair Dale Pinto said it was heartening to witness the optimism of future auditors and accountants reflected in the survey.

-"They are confident in their career prospects, earnings potential, and the highly transferable skills they are acquiring, which can open doors in various sectors and countries," said Pinto.
+"They are confident in their career prospects, earnings potential, and the highly transferable skills they are acquiring, which can open doors in various sectors and countries," Pinto said.

 “Enthusiasm wanes once graduates spend several years working in the profession, and while this can be partly attributed to the reality of life in the workforce, we must also be realistic about the challenges and working conditions that contribute to this."